naddison36/tx2uml/README.md

-  -e, --noEther                hide ether values (default: false) -g, --noGas                  hide gas usages (default: false) -l, --noLogDetails           hide log details emitted from contract events (default: false) -p, --noParams               hide function params and return values (default: false) -t, --noTxDetails            hide transaction details like nonce, gas and tx fee (default: false) -x, --noDelegates            hide delegate calls from proxy contracts to their implementations and calls to deployed libraries (default: false)
+  -e, --noEther                hide ether values (default: false) -g, --noGas                  hide gas usages (default: false) -l, --noLogDetails           hide log details emitted from contract events (default: false) -p, --noParams               hide function params and return values (default: false)
+  -pv, --noParamValues         only hide function parameter values, not the names.
+Will display "?" if the name is not specified in the ABI (default: false)
+  -t, --noTxDetails            hide transaction details like nonce, gas and tx fee (default: false) -x, --noDelegates            hide delegate calls from proxy contracts to their implementations and calls to deployed libraries (default: false)
   --mapSource <mapped-source>  Maps contracts to similar verified contracts on Etherscan.
 Useful for factory deployed contracts.